 1. collect and preserve archival materials which are pertinent to the history of Richmond County and adjacent areas;

-3. provide adequate and appropriate conditions (within the means of the historical society) for the storage, protection and conservation of archival material;
+3. provide adequate and appropriate conditions for the storage, protection and conservation of archival material;

 4. provide access for public viewing, photographs permitted without use of flash